 NO PRIOR MARKET FOR COMMON STOCK; PRICE VOLATILITY.
 Prior to this offering, there has been no public market for the Common Stock, and there can be no assurance that an active trading market will develop subsequent to this offering or, if developed, that it will be sustained.
 The initial public offering price will be determined by negotiation among the Company, the Selling Shareholders and the Underwriters.
 See "Underwriting" for a discussion of factors to be considered in determining the initial public offering price.
 Upon commencement of this offering, it is expected that the Common Stock will be quoted on the Nasdaq National Market, which has experienced and is likely to experience in the future significant price and volume fluctuations which could adversely affect the market price of the Common Stock without regard to the operating performance of the Company.
-In addition, the Company believes that factors such as quarterly fluctuations in the financial results of the Company, the Company's earnings, changes in earnings estimates by analysts, financial or business announcements by the Company or its competitors, the overall economy and the condition of the substantially.
+In addition, the Company believes that factors such as quarterly fluctuations in the financial results of the Company, the Company's earnings, changes in earnings estimates by analysts, financial or business announcements by the Company or its competitors, the overall economy and the condition of the financial markets could cause the market price of the Common Stock to fluctuate substantially.